mahaley22/Uncertainty-Sampling/README.md

 This notebook trains a sequence to sequence (seq2seq) model for machine translation, using Attention.
 However, instead of looking at the Attention plots, we will be looking at a whole lot of Uncertainty plots and aggregating by uncertainty to reveal some directions for analyzing avoidable bias, variance, and sampling for Active Learning.

 This work was inspired in part by *Human-in-the-Loop Machine Learning* by Robert Munro © 2020

+For a more thorough summary of this work please have a look at [Uncertainty Scoring in ML](https://pages.github.com/).https://mahaley22.github.io/Uncertainty-Scoring/)